xzi/darkweb_project/working.md

 Despite the potential for a lot of very nasty discussion to go on with the minimal moderation stance the staff takes, I saw next to none of what most would call "unacceptable behavior".
 Most users were very civil and having discussions on topics that interested them or they wanted more info on.

-Dread is also the #1 place on the dark web to advertise your criminal goods and services, however we will get back to that.
+Dread is also the #1 place on the dark web to advertise your criminal goods and services (Note that nothing is permitted to be sold directly on Dread), however we will get back to that.

 Distributed Denial of Secrets